 (b) is guilty of an offence by virtue of section 101, 164 or 165 in relation to any such offence,

+may give to that person an infringement notice.

+(2A) An infringement notice must be in the approved form and must —

+(a) contain a description of the alleged offence; and

-may give to that person a notice in the prescribed form informing the person that a prosecution for the alleged offence may be commenced in a court, unless the alleged offender, within a period of 28 days after the giving of the notice, pays the modified penalty to the Director in the manner specified in the notice.
+(b) advise that if the alleged offender does not wish to be prosecuted for the alleged offence in a court, the amount of money specified in the notice as being the modified penalty for the offence may be paid to an authorised person within a period of 28 days after the giving of the notice; and

+(c) inform the alleged offender as to who are authorised persons for the purposes of receiving payment of modified penalties.

 (3) The modified penalty specified in an infringement notice shall be 10% of the maximum fine for that offence under this Act, as at the time the alleged offence is believed to have been committed.